 You can use your phone to play, pause, or change the VLC media player settings, which also adjusts them on your Chromecast device.

-Do you still have issues getting your content to appear on your TV with Chromecast?
+Do you still have issues getting your Chromecast content to appear on your TV?
 Here are a few troubleshooting tips to try.

 My Device Doesn’t Have the VLC App

-If the VLC Media Player App is not available on your device, you may need to sideload it.
+If the VLC Media Player App is unavailable on your device, you may need to sideload it.

 For more on how to sideload apps, check out my tutorial here.